LucyPill/Credit_Risk_Analysis/README.md

 #### 1. An accuracy score for the model is calculated
 ![4.png](https://github.com/LucyPill/Credit_Risk_Analysis/blob/main/images/4.png)

 * The balanced accuracy score gives us an overall success rate of 62%.
+This is a bit lower than the prevoius model.

 #### 2. A confusion matrix has been generated